 The irony of irreparable harm

-Conventional wisdom suggests that because a nonsolicitation clause is more likely than a noncompete clause to be enforced by a Canadian court, why bother including a noncompete clause in an employment agreement?
+By Bruce Grist Conventional wisdom suggests that because a nonsolicitation clause is more likely than a noncompete clause to be enforced by a Canadian court, why bother including a noncompete clause in an employment agreement?
 The British Columbia Court of Appeal’s decision in Edward Jones v.
-Voldeng suggests that there is still value in including a noncompete clause.
-Why?
-It may be easier to demonstrate irreparable harm, one of the requirements to obtain an injunction, when a former employee has breached a noncompete clause. read more…
+Voldeng suggests that there is still value in including […]

 Post-contractual duty to act faithfully: a protection limited to a (too) reasonable period

-Throughout Canada, whether under article 2088 of the Civil Code of Québec in Quebec or the common law elsewhere, employees have a duty to act faithfully and honestly toward their employer once the employment relationship has ended.
-That is the case even when there is no noncompetition clause in an employment contract.
+by Isabelle East-Richard Throughout Canada, whether under article 2088 of the Civil Code of Québec in Quebec or the common law elsewhere, employees have a duty to act faithfully and honestly toward their employer once the employment relationship has ended.
+That is the case even when there is no noncompetition clause in an employment contract. […]

 Competing for Talent with Your Own Clients